May all students apply for financial assistance?

 I may remarry or establish a permanent relationship with another adult.
 Will that person’s financial circumstances be considered in the financial assistance allocation for my child?

 Yes.
 The addition of another adult into a household generally changes its financial picture to a considerable extent.
 In the school’s view, your resources and expenses, including those for education, become family resources and expenses, just as those of your new partner become part of the family financial picture.
-We will ask you to complete the PFS together, providing information and appropriate tax documentation pertinent to the new family unit.
+We will ask you to complete the FACTS application together, providing information and appropriate tax documentation pertinent to the new family unit.

 When will we be notified if we have received an award?